mgamboa/vm_creation/README.md

 │           └── main.yml
 └── templates
 ```
-inside of role directory the structure is create after the role is initialize with the command ansible-galaxy role init
+inside of role directory the structure is create after the role is initialize with the command ansible-galaxy role init <Role Name>